vs65497/Swarm-Coordinated-Control/README.md

 _Converge_: `phi > pi / N` | _Unity_: `phi = pi / N` | _Diverge_: `phi < pi / N`
 --- | --- | ---
 <img src="https://github.com/zanzivyr/Swarm-Coordinated-Control/blob/main/results/cyclic_converge.png" width=300 /> | <img src="https://github.com/zanzivyr/Swarm-Coordinated-Control/blob/main/results/cyclic_unity.png" width=300 /> | <img src="https://github.com/zanzivyr/Swarm-Coordinated-Control/blob/main/results/cyclic_diverge.png" width=300 />

+# Conclusion

+Aside from the assumptions made to execute these concepts as simulations I also found that mathematics for individual agents does not necessarily reflect the reality of implementation.
+Mathematics serves as a tool to describe these concepts, but they do not express the entire situation.
+This was especially true when implementing agents as the unicycle model.
+Some of my earlier attempts led to behaviors that seemed very close to correct but didn't quite reach the mark.
+Because of this I learned that attempting to reproduce concepts leads to a much deeper understanding than simply reading.
+A lesson I'll take forward.